PoGoSonic/PogoMap/README.md

 ## Requirements
 * Ingress account
-* Firefox or Chrome with Greasemonkey or Tampermonkey (might work better with IITC version)
+* Firefox or Chrome with Greasemonkey or Tampermonkey (`not tested, should work better with latest IITC version)
 * IITC/Ingress Intel total Conversion Plugin for GreaseMonkey: https://iitc.me/desktop/, version 0.26.0.20170430.123533
-  Disabled line 34 to 46 as player detection was not working.
+  Disabled line 34 to 46 as player detection was not working (This should work in TamperMonkey).
 Disable IITC to login Ingress Intel
-* IITC plugin: show list of portals // modified with export button, version 0.2.1.20170108.21732
+* IITC plugin: show list of portals // modified with export button, version 0.2.1.20170108.21732 Modified to also export portal image urls
 * JQ json manipulator by Stedolan: https://stedolan.github.io/jq/, manual: https://stedolan.github.io/jq/manual, faq: https://github.com/stedolan/jq/wiki/FAQ, cookbook: https://github.com/stedolan/jq/wiki/Cookbook
   Using the more limited version 1.4 as 1.5 was giving unexpected exceptions, this might have to do with a 37 character filename limit or a 63 character full path limit.
   Daily build artifacts can be found here: https://ci.appveyor.com/project/stedolan/jq